-The Council's maximum exposure is: \$160,459.75 (2007: \$142,209.17)
+The Council's maximum exposure is: \$170,055.20 (2008: \$160,459.75)

-Note 25: Superannuation
+MURWEH SHIRE COUNCIL Note 24: Superannuation

-Notes 2008 Actual 2007 Actual (\$'000) (\$'000)
+Notes 2009 Actual 2008 Actual (\$'000) (\$'000)

 Murweh Shire Council contributes to the Local Government Superannuation Scheme (the scheme).
 The scheme has two elements referred to as the defined benefits scheme and the accumulation scheme.

-Both these schemes are defined contribution schemes as defined in the Australian Accounting Standard AASB119 Employee Benefits.
+scheme has two elements referred to as the defined borrents benefits borrents benefits and and Both these schemes are defined contribution schemes as defined in the Australian Accounting Standard AASB119 Employee Benefits.
 Council has no liability to, or interest in, the scheme beside the payment of statutory contributions.